-- Parking in a restricted area \$10.00 (including Colonial Hall students in violation of Special Parking Restrictions) - Failure to register \$50.00 + full year registration fee.
-Students who respond promptly (next business day) to a violation may appeal to have the fine reduced or voided provided they can demonstrate that they have made a reasonable effort to comply with the requirement to register. - Failure to properly display registration \$10.00 - Parking in or blocking a construction/delivery area \$25.00 - Blocking free access of emergency vehicles \$50.00, Towing fees or both (e.g., blocking fire lanes, Zerbe entrance, Campus Safety spaces, etc.) - Parking on campus roadways, or drive lanes \$10.00 - Moving or tampering with parking control equipment \$50.00 - Moving violations \$25.00 each violation (including speeding, reckless driving, or any variance from the PA state motor vehicle safety code) - Displaying fraudulent, or altered permit \$50.00+ full year registration fee - Handicap parking violation \$50.00-\$200.00 (handicap parking spaces may not be used for stopping, standing or temporary parking unless the vehicle displays a valid state issued disabled parking permit) - Failure to yield (pull to side of roadway and stop) on approach of emergency vehicles \$50.00
+- Parking in a restricted area \$20.00 (including Colonial Hall students in violation of Special Parking Restrictions and Freshmen not parking in designated freshman rows of parking lot 1.) - Failure to register \$75.00 + full year registration fee.
+Students who respond promptly (next business day) to a violation may appeal to have the fine reduced or voided provided they can demonstrate that they have made a reasonable effort to comply with the requirement to register. - Failure to properly display registration \$20.00 - Parking in or blocking a construction/delivery area \$25.00. - Blocking free access of emergency vehicles \$50.00, Towing fees or both (e.g., blocking fire lanes, Zerbe entrance, Campus Safety spaces, etc.)

+- Parking on campus roadways, or drive lanes \$20.00 - Moving or tampering with parking control equipment \$50.00 - Moving violations \$25.00 each violation (including speeding, careless driving, or any variance from the PA state motor vehicle safety code) - Displaying fraudulent or altered permit \$75.00+ full year registration fee Please note that creating or altering a registration permit in order to avoid paying the registration fee or associated fines is a serious violation that will result in the student being referred to Student Life and Learning for disciplinary action based on a charge of theft of services.
+They will also be billed for the fine (\$75) and a full year registration permit (\$150) in addition to any sanction issued by Student Life and Learning.
+Handicap parking violation \$50.00-\$200.00 (handicap parking spaces may not be used for stopping, standing or temporary parking unless the vehicle displays a valid state issued disabled parking permit) - Failure to yield (pull to side of roadway and stop) on approach of emergency vehicles 50.00.